Infi-S/STA2453/README.md

 # Fish Classification with Sound

-This repository works on the Fish Classification with Sound project which is based on the project at [WidebandPingFest/FishTetherExperiment](https://github.com/WidebandPingFest/FishTetherExperiment).
+This repository works on the Fish Classification with Sound project which is based on the dataset at [WidebandPingFest/FishTetherExperiment](https://github.com/WidebandPingFest/FishTetherExperiment).

 ---